CiscoDevNet/terraform-provider-aci/docs/resources/any.md

     * `key` (key) - (string) The key used to uniquely identify this configuration object.
     * `value` (value) - (string) The value of the property.
-* `relation_from_any_to_consumer_contracts` - (list) A list of Relation From Any To Consumer Contracts (ACI object [vzRsAnyToCons](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/vzRsAnyToCons/overview)) pointing to Contract (ACI Object [vzBrCP](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/vzBrCP/overview)) which can be configured using the [aci_contract](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/contract) resource.
+* `relation_to_consumer_contracts` - (list) A list of Relation From Any To Consumer Contracts (ACI object [vzRsAnyToCons](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/vzRsAnyToCons/overview)) pointing to Contract (ACI Object [vzBrCP](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/vzBrCP/overview)) which can be configured using the [aci_contract](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/contract) resource.
   #### Required ####

     * `contract_name` (tnVzBrCPName) - (string) The name of the Contract object.
 This attribute can be referenced from a [resource](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/contract) with `aci_contract.example.name` or from a [datasource](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/data-sources/contract) with `data.aci_contract.example.name`.